JosephSeagal/board-game-database/README.md

 # Running your app locally

-To run your app locally, run npm run start:local.
-Visit http://localhost:300 to view the site.
+To run your app locally, run `npm run start:local`.
+Visit http://localhost:3000 to view the site.